hehug7/renting-application/README.md

 ## System description
 When calling the GET method `/loan?applicationNo=0`, the `LoanController.java` calls `DAO/LoanDAO.java`'s get-method.
 One loan application is already stored non-peristent inside the `DAO/LoanDAO.java`.
 When receiving this call, the function returns an Optional<Loan>.
 Whether it is found or not is used by the `ApplicationStatus.java` class to give a response which includes "received" or "unknown" status.
 This is returned to the `LoanController.java`.
 The `DAO/BorrowerDAO.java` and the `BorrowerController.java` is created to showcase optional features which is relevant in this regard.
-I have created get and creation endpoints for borrowers.
+I have created get and create endpoints for borrowers.

 - Loan is defined in the `Loan.java` class in the path `src/main/java/com.application.renting.demo`.
 This class is the structure for the loan application.
 - Borrower is defined in the `Borrower.java` class located in the same path as the `Loan.java class`.
 Defines the structure for a borrower.